gokulm/BoltOn/docs/data.md

 		}
 	}

-and register like this:

-	serviceCollection.AddTransient<IRepository<Student>, Repository<Student, SchoolDbContext>>();

-If you want to override the Repository class' methods or if you want to add methods, create your own repository, like this:
+* If you want to override the Repository class' methods or if you want to add methods, create your own repository.

+Example:

     // Repository
     public interface IStudentRepository : IRepository<Student>